Homelessness of Jesus

-The gospels demonstrate the homelessness of Jesus lasting for the entirety of his public ministry.
-He left the economic security he had as an artisan and the reciprocity he had with his family and wandered Palestine depending on charity.
+The gospels suggest that Jesus lacked a permanent home during the period of public ministry that occupied his last years.
+He left the economic security he had as an artisan and the reciprocity he had with his family and wandered Judaea depending on charity.
 Many of the people on whom he depended for charity were women.
 Because his ministry took place in the vicinity of his disciples' hometowns, it is likely that the group often slept at the homes of the disciples' family members.